Kraken is considered an instituion by many. It is one of the original cryptocurrency exchanges that has been around for over 6 years.

 Kraken is one of the so called “Fiat Gateways”.
 This means that many people will use the exchange in order to buy and sell Bitcoin for a Fiat currency.
 With that being said, Kraken currently offers trading to a number of different countries with different Fiat currencies.

 They are available to residents in Europe, Canada and the US.
-They also allow Fiat deposits in Euros, British Pounds, US and Canadian Dollars.
+They also allow Fiat deposits in Euros, USD and Canadian Dollars.
 They used to accept Japanese Yen payments but had to shut this down recently given banking regulations.

 What really impressed us about Kraken was the range of crypto pairs that they had in comparison to some of the larger fiat exchanges.
-To the right is a list of the cryptocurrencies that they offer.
-They offer the following: XBT/EUR, XBT/USD, ETH/XBT, XBT, BCH, DASH, EOS, ETC, ETH, GNO, ICN, LTC, MLN, REP, XDG, XLM, XMR, XRP and ZEC.
+Below is a list of all the cryptocurrencies that you have the option of trading:

 This is far more extensive than other competitors such as Coinbase, Bitstamp and the like.
 In terms of the particular Fiat crosses, they have over 47 market pairs.
-As a small note before you begin trading, Kraken assigns the Bitcoin ticker as “XBT” instead of the more well-known “BTC” ticker on other exchanges.
+Kraken has also crossed all of their altcoins with Bitcoin to create BTC markets.

-In terms of trading fees, Kraken charges based on amount of trading volume that you are completing as well as whether you are a “maker” or a “taker”.
-This basically means whether you are selling or buying the pair.
-They differ for each currency pair and fiat cross and are quite extensive.
+Taking a look at trading fees, Kraken charges based on amount of trading volume that you are completing as well as whether you are a “maker” or a “taker”.

 |Rolling Volume USD||Maker Fee||Taker Fee|